Musk family

-The Musk family is a prominent family with roots in South Africa, Canada, England, and the United States, whose most famous member is billionaire Elon Musk.
+The Musk family is a family with roots in South Africa, Canada, England, and the United States, whose most famous member is businessman and entrepreneur Elon Musk, the wealthiest person in the world.
 It also includes his parents Maye Musk, a model and author, and Errol Musk, a mine-owner, businessman and politician; siblings Kimbal Musk and Tosca Musk, and cousin Lyndon Rive.
 Elon Musk's ex-wives are Justine Musk and Talulah Riley, and he has many children.
-Maye's father Joshua N. Haldeman was a notable chiropractor, aviator, and politician who promoted technocracy and South African apartheid.
+Maye's father Joshua N. Haldeman was a chiropractor, aviator, and politician who promoted technocracy and South African apartheid.